 Why is my cat lazy—final thoughts

-By understanding the reasons why your fluffy ball is lazy, cat parents can try to provide the best possible environment and care, to keep their pet healthy and active as long as possible.
+By understanding the reasons behind their feline friend’s laziness, cat parents can strive to provide the best possible environment and care to keep their pet healthy, active, and engaged for as long as possible.